Annalise-M/Annalise-M/README.md

 ### Welcome to my Git Hub! <img src="https://emojis.slackmojis.com/emojis/images/1554740062/5584/deployparrot.gif?1554740062" width="20"/> <img src="https://emojis.slackmojis.com/emojis/images/1490884209/1972/star.gif?1490884209" width="20"/>

 ◬ My name is Annalise Murphy.
-I'm a full stack software engineer with a penchant for problem solving and pattern mapping.
-Always looking to improve the world through code.
-A TDD focused full-stack software engineer, I have experience with many different modern web technologies, including React.js, Node.js, & PostgresSQL.
+I'm a TDD focused full-stack software engineer with a passion for problem solving and pattern mapping who's always looking for ways to improve the world through code.
+I have experience with many different modern web technologies, including React.js, Node.js & PostgresSQL and am always looking for way to improve the world through code.

-In another life, I used to a be a virtual nomad, running an online e-commerce business on my computer from who knows where in the world!
-Some point along the way, I missed contributing to a team and became more curious about the systems that ran the platforms I'd been working with, for so long.
+In another life, I used to a be a virtual nomad, running an online e-commerce business on my computer from  in the world.
+Some point along the way, I missed contributing to a team and became more curious about how I may someday improve the systems that ran the platforms I'd been working on for so long.

 ⋖ Tech Stack ⋗
 ---